betadots/puppet-bolt_pe/README.md

 ### Beginning with bolt_pe

 Bolt_pe has no Puppet classes.
-It only consits of task and plans.
+It only consists of tasks, plans and functions.

 ## Usage